 Posted by ASK SOURCE on | Comments Off on Precision Casting Parts

 Casting was one of the first industrial manufacturing processes dating back at least 7,000 years to China, India, and Pakistan.
-Throughout history, the casting process has been used to make tools, weapons, works of art, and other parts.
+Throughout history, this process has been used to make tools, weapons, works of art, and other precision casting parts.